amarboldx/Spotify-Library-Importer/README.md

 set SPOTIFY_USER_ID=

-And set you Google Oauth2.0 client secret by uploading you json file and naming it client_secret.json
+And set you Google Oauth2.0 client secret by uploading your json file to client_secret directory and naming it client_secret.json